 (i) Real control over their natural resources.

-(iv) Better access for their manufactured goods in developed countries’ markets.
+(iii) Better access for their manufactured goods in the markets of the developed countries.

 - The Group of 77 (G77) at the United Nations is a coalition of 134 developing countries, designed to promote its members’ collective economic interests.

 - The Bretton Woods twins i.e., the International Monetary Fund and the World Bank have been established by the developed countries.